-Lectures will be delivered via Blackboard Collaborate.
-Students can optionally join in during lecture delivery.
+Lectures will be delivered in person.
+In person attendance is highly recommended.
 This course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.

 Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
 In this course, you are permitted to download session videos and materials for your own academic use, but you should not copy, share, or use them for any other purpose without the explicit permission of the instructor.